-Email seems like a constant flood of information, news, updates, to-do items, calendar invites, project updates.
+Email can be a constant flood of information, news, updates, to-do items, calendar invites, project updates.
 But not all emails are of equal importance - some are time-based, some are future-based, some are nice-to-have-someday types of projects.
-Projects and tasks generate emails, Microsoft Team chats, Slack, and other communications.
-Email seems to be the one that needs to be tamed!
+Projects and task communications generate email, Microsoft Team chats, Slack, and other communications.
+But email seems to be the one that needs to be tamed!

 Several years ago, I read about the 4D method in a Microsoft newsletter about dealing with your email.
 This method is originally attributed to The Power of Focus, a book by Jack Canfield, Mark Victor Hansen, and Les Hewitt.
 It was designed as a way to distinguish between priorities and non-urgent tasks.
 It's been a great tool to deal with email.
 Gmail and Outlook have such large capacities that you could probably get away with never deleting email messages.
 Talk about overwhelm!
 Let’s be honest though: email isn't going anywhere so it’s a good idea to get in the habit of taming it.

 I'll share how I use the 4D method to manage my email.
 The 4Ds are:

 Not surprisingly, you can delete email.
 I like to sort email by sender because I can usually sort and mass-delete general notifications quickly.
 I think another component of deleting is to prevent yourself from getting email when possible.
 You can unsubscribe to newsletters and updates.
 Most subscription-based emails have an unsubscribe feature at the bottom.

 Emails that can get deleted include calendar invitations (once you accept them they go on your calendar).
 You can also delete general information, status updates, or newsletters once you read them.

 If you have email messages that are FYI or instructional and that you need to reference later, you can use your email's folder feature and move the messages there.